tinkertrain/ui-test/my-process.md

 - Uses CSS transitions
 - Graceful degradation: this functionality only exists if JS is enabled in the browser, if JS is unavailable, all the text shows and there's no "read more" button.
-- Miny API, you can pass which section needs the readmore functionality (passing a css selector) and the height when collapsed.
+- Mini API, you can pass which section needs the readmore functionality (passing a css selector) and the height when collapsed.

 ###Lightbox